 Why it matters: 5G is poised to unleash the future of IoT—and the time is now for enterprises to embrace the connected world.
 There's just one problem.
 Carriers make global IoT connectivity REALLY complex.

 Who it’s for: Enterprises looking to transform their business with IoT and prepare their organizations for the 5G era.

 “The Un-carrier rewrote the rules of wireless.
-Now, as America’s 5G leader, with the fastest, largest, and most reliable 5G network, we’re writing the rules of the 5G era, and we’re doing it in favor of customers and businesses,” said Mike Katz, President, T-Mobile Business Group.
+Now, as America’s 5G leader, with the fastest and largest 5G network, we’re writing the rules of the 5G era, and we’re doing it in favor of customers and businesses,” said Mike Katz, President, T-Mobile Business Group.
 “With T-IoT and our award-winning networks, we’re poised to help businesses realize the true potential of IoT by completely disrupting the status quo of how IoT is purchased and managed.”

 Unleashing the Power of IoT

 Despite all the excitement around IoT’s ability to make the connected world a reality, unlock valuable business insights, improve customer experience, cut operational costs, and boost efficiency—many enterprises haven’t fully captured value at scale from IoT.
 Why is this still happening in 2022?
 A major reason is that Carriers make enterprises jump through hoops to manage IoT connectivity globally.
 To deploy multinational IoT connections, enterprises have to cobble together a patchwork of operator agreements—all with different contracts, service level agreements, management interfaces, and customer support.